osmosis-labs/osmosis/tests/localosmosis/README.md

 Running LocalOsmosis with mainnet state is resource intensive and can take a bit of time.
 It is recommmended to only use this method if you are testing a new feature that must be throughly tested before pushing to production.

+A few things to note before getting started.
+The below method will only work if you are using the same version as mainnet.
+In other words, if mainnet is on v8.0.1 and you try to do this on a v9.0.0 tag, you will run into an error when initializing the genesis. (yes, it is possible to create a state exported testnet on a upcoming release, but that is out of the scope of this tutorial)

+Additionally, this process requires 64GB of RAM.
+If you do not have 64GB of RAM, you will get an OOM error.

-1. Set up a node on mainnet (easiest to use the https://get.osmosis.zone tool)
+1. Set up a node on mainnet (easiest to use the https://get.osmosis.zone tool).
+This will be the node you use to run the state exported testnet, so ensure it has at least 64GB of RAM.
 ```
 curl -sL https://get.osmosis.zone/install > i.py && python3 i.py
 ```